Anaminus/roblox-cure/README.md

 	override normal packages that have the same name.

 	Each native package is available in the main environment, and in the `shared` table, under the name of the package.
+Sub-folders do not affect the name.

 3. **Run scripts.**

-	Each source in the `peers.server.scripts` folder (`peers.client.scripts` on the client) is converted to source code, then executed.
+	Each source in the `peers.server.scripts` folder is converted to source code, then executed.

-	Any Script instances found by the server are simply enabled.
-Any Script instances found by a client are copied to the player's PlayerGui and enabled.
-Note that this isn't reliable since the PlayerGui may not yet exist at this point.
+4. **Gather source for client packages and scripts**

+	Each source in the `peers.client.packages` and `peers.client.scripts` folders are converted to source code, then stored for later requests from clients.
+Native package sources have also been stored similarly.

 4. **Listen for peers.**

-	Only done by the server.
 	When a new peer is found, the client control script is executed on that peer.
-To verify that everything is running properly, the following handshake procedure occurs between the server and
-	client:

-	1. **Server:** Create Backpack object and copy the client script to it.
-	2. **Server:** Wait for indication that client script is successfully running.
+The server creates a "CallStream" object, which serves the client data that it needs in order to successfully load.
+The CallStream serves the following requests:

+	- `initialized`

+		Indicates that the client is successfully running persistently.
+The server returns a list of sources the client should request, which includes the type of source, and the amount of source available for that type.

+	- `source`

+		Requests a source.
+Requires two arguments: the type of source (native, package, script), and a numerical index indicating which source.

+		Returns the full name, short name, and source code of the requested source.
+The source code may span multiple values, if it is too large.

+	- `loaded`

+		Indicates that the client has completely finished loading, and the server may end the CallStream and finish setting up the client.

+The Cure client control script runs the following procedure:

-	3. **Client:** Reliably remove self to ensure code is persistent.
+1. Reliably remove self to ensure code is persistent.
+2. Wait until the DataModel has been completely loaded.
+3. Find the server's CallStream.
-	4. **Client:** Send indication that the client script is successfully running with persistence.
+4. Send call indicating that the client has initialized.
-	5. **Client:** Wait for lists of natives, packages, and scripts.
-	6. **Server:** Send lists of natives, packages, and scripts.
+5. Request client sources.
+6. Organize source code for packages.
+7. Run native packages.
+8. Run scripts.
+9. Send call indicating that the client has finished loading.

-	This handshake requires that the client's Character is not loaded immediately.
+This procedure requires that the client's Character is not loaded immediately.
 As a consequence, Character spawning cannot be handled internally by Roblox.
 To remedy this, the **spawner** package is available.
 This recreates the original functionality of character spawning, with a few enhancements.
 If this package is included as a native package, then Cure will utilize it automatically.

 ## External Editing